 2) Maintenance of public order,

-3) Maintenance of supplies and essential services and defense,
+3) Maintenance of supplies and essential services and defence,

 4) Foreign affairs or security of India.

 A person may be detained without trial only on any or some of the above grounds.
 A detainee under preventive detention can have no right to personal liberty guaranteed by Article 19 or Article 21.

 To prevent the reckless use of Preventive Detention, certain safeguards are provided in the constitution.